 Taxpayers should file their returns well within the statutory time period so as to avoid any penal action, as there are heavy penalties for non-filing or late filing of return.
 It may be noted that in case of late filing the penalty is equal to 0.1% of the tax payable for each day of default subject to a maximum penalty of 50% of the tax payable, provided that if the penalty worked out as aforesaid is less than twenty thousand rupees, or no tax is payable for that tax year, such person shall pay a penalty of twenty thousand rupees.
 This means that the minimum penalty is Rs.
 20,000.

-Easy Steps to become income tax filer (Active Taxpayer)
+Easy Steps to Become an Income Tax Filer (Active Taxpayer)

-In order to become a filer and included in the active taxpayers list (ATL) New Persons, who have no NTN are required to check whether they are NTN holder or not?
-It may not be surprising that you may not have ever applied for NTN but still the FBR system shows that you are a registered taxpayer as the FBR often obtain data from different organizations and allot NTN to the persons on their on.
-For this purpose please visit the following website and mention your CNIC No. to know the factual position:
+In order to become a filer and included in the active taxpayers list (ATL), a person needs to know if they already have an NTN or not.
+Even if you have never applied for an NTN, the FBR system may show you as a registered taxpayer, as the FBR often obtain data from different organizations and assign an NTN to a persons on their own.

-3. You will find "Registration Form" in Draft folder.
-Complete the form and then submit the same.
+3. You will find "Registration Form" in the draft folder.
+Complete the form and submit it.
 You will get your NTN in an hour or so.

 4. After getting the NTN you will have to submit your tax return for tax year 2017 to become a filer.

-5. For persons already having NTN but no username password of IRIS system are required to obtain the same by clicking on the link "E-Enrollment for Registered Person."
+5. Persons already having an NTN but no username and password for the IRIS system are required to obtain the same by clicking on the link "E-Enrollment for Registered Person."

-6. After obtaining the username password you will be able to submit your tax return for 2017 and you will be filer on the next coming Monday.
+6. After obtaining the username and password you will be able to submit your tax return for 2017 and you will be a filer on the next coming Monday.
 This means that if you have filed your return on 8th March 2018 (Thursday), you will be filer as per FBR data by 12th March 2018 (Monday).
 However, the Banks update their list on Tuesdays and Wednesdays.
-The FBR should expedite this system of declaring the taxpayers active on day to day basis to prevent inconvenience caused to their clients.
+The FBR should change to a sysstem where they update the lit of active taxpayers daily, to prevent inconvenience to their clients.

 Common Queries from Persons Wanting to Become Filers/Active Taxpayers